vorce/gonz/README.md

 - Then configure the project in netlify to use `make` as the build command, and `build` as the publish directory.
 - Now all you need to do is write your posts, commit and push them and netlify will build the site and publish it. 🎉

+## Why

+Why create something new instead of using Obelisk, Serum, or Coil?

+Short answer: Fun, learning, and flexibility.

+Longer answer: I checked out all of these projects.
+Out of the three I really liked how Obelisk looked to use, but it did not compile out of the box.
+Once changing some dependencies (plug), it compiled, but when running it crashed.
+I looked closer at the github page and noticed that the project was a bit abandoned.
+Then I figured  "meh, let's code"!

 ## Todo

 - What about drafts..
 - Rethink code structure, can simplify a lot of things and make it more consistent I think.
 - Low hanging speed ups (Task.async?)
+- Assets.
+Right now it's all or nothing.
+What if I want to publish a separate page that needs some assets that nothing else needs?